-Pressing the ENTER key while in graph edit mode will toggle Lock mode on and off.
+Tapping on this icon, or pressing the ENTER key while in graph edit mode will toggle Lock mode on and off.
 When enabled, all inputs are locked so that you can release the stick input, allowing you to observe the control surfaces while you adjust your curve.